zhiqi-zhang233/Deepseek_R1_Paper_Presentation/README.md

 - **Process-based Reward Models (PRM):** assign feedback for each reasoning step,  but they require fine-grained annotation and often fall into *reward hacking*.
 - **Search Algorithms (e.g., MCTS or Beam Search):** imitate AlphaGo’s exploration strategy, yet token-level search spaces make them computationally infeasible at scale.
 - **Hybrid Reinforcement Learning Approaches:** combine supervised labels and RL signals, but they depend heavily on expensive labeled data.

-As these methods struggle, researchers began to ask:
-> “What if reasoning could *emerge naturally* through reinforcement learning alone?”

 ---
 ### How the problem was Addressed: From R1-Zero to R1 to R1-Distill